 The stones are etched with a simple font that approximates being written by a human finger as though an elder has just shared an idea by drawing a concept in the earth.

-Placing the stones required years of work, public education, and patience from Esther and often-unsung heroes on the Citizen Planning Committee (CPC), including Charlotte Behm, Vicky Mello, and David Sonnichsen, and others.
+Placing the stones required years of work, public education, and patience from Esther and often-unsung heroes on the Citizen Planning Committee (CPC), including Charlotte Behm, Vicky Mello, David Sonnichsen, and others.
 The group has spent more than twenty years (as volunteers) diligently working to place and maintain the sacred Talking Stones and to educate the public about their important role in our community.
-The Talking Stones are a watershed project on blending native place names within metropolitan areas for the education about the people who once lived – and
+The Talking Stones is a watershed project on blending native place names within metropolitan areas for the education about the people who once lived -and

 To better understand the Talking Stones’ stories Charlotte Behm joined us on our 2.5-hour walk.
 She shared her experiences and history about the stones and some of the challenges that remain.
 We were happy to listen and better understand the geographic connection to Kalapuya place names.
 Thank you, Esther and Charlotte, and the many others for helping to share a larger story with your voices.